 Now Reading

-The perfect fall cheese board is well balanced, with sweet, spicy, savory, creamy, and crunchy elements.
-Check out this spread served with a sweet and spicy pepper jelly and a wine to match.
+The perfect fall cheese board is well balanced, with sweet, savory, creamy, and crunchy elements.
+The cherry on top is a sweet and spicy pepper jelly.

 I wish you could all come over tonight to help us dive into this bounty of cheese board love.
 This time of year, this is my favorite way to entertain.
 Fill a board with flavorful cheeses, colorful seasonal sides, and a couple good bottles of wine and turn a regular old chilly fall night into a faux-fancy dinner party.